mmmuae/FastJLP/README.md

  -d: Specify number of leading zeros for the DP method (default is auto) -t nbThread: Secify number of thread
- -w workfile: Specify file to save work into (current processed key only) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work
+ -w workfile: Specify file to save work into (current processed key only) -wtxt workfile: Specify file to save work into (text format) -i workfile: Specify file to load work from (current processed key only) -wi workInterval: Periodic interval (in seconds) for saving work
  -ws: Save kangaroos in the work file
+ -wstxt: Save kangaroos in the text work file
  -wss: Save kangaroos via the server
  -wsplit: Split work file of server and reset hashtable -wm file1 file2 destfile: Merge work file